-The Taida Institute for Mathematical Sciences (TIMS) and National Center for Theoretical Sciences at Taipei (NCTS/ Taipei) funded two meetings at which we met and developed these ideas.
-This paper is a result of their generous support, for which we are grateful.
 This work would not have been possible without the previous investigations of Dr. YunKyong Hyon.
-We are most grateful for his generosity in sharing all the details with us in innumerable communications and discussions.
-We thank Wolfgang Nonner and the referees for helpful suggestions that materially improved the article.
+We are most grateful for his generosity in sharing all details with us in innumerable communications and discussions.
+We thank Wolfgang Nonner, and the referees for most helpful suggestions that materially improved the manuscript.

-This research was sponsored in part by the National Science Council of Taiwan under grant no. NSC-100-2115-M-035-001 (T.L.H.).
-B.E. is supported by the Bard Endowed Chair of Rush University.
+This research was sponsored in part by the National Science Council of Taiwan under Grant No. NSC-100-2115-M-035-001 (Dr. Horng).
+Dr. Eisenberg is supported by the Bard Endowed Chair of Rush University.
 He is particularly grateful for the administrative work he was not asked to do.